Ever heard the famous Hippocrates quote? You know. The one about food being medicine?

-There are some dietitians who are completely against anyone saying food is medicine.
+There are tons of dietitians who are completely against anyone saying food is medicine.
+And I’m not one of them.

 I get it…Food can sometimes be taken out of context of a whole diet.
 That’s when you start to get people overly stressed or overwhelmed about any and everything about food – thinking they will get a chronic disease after one bite of something deemed “unhealthy”.

-While I agree that someone who has a very disordered relationship with food shouldn’t focus on the whole “food is medicine” idea, I think denying the power of food is a waste.
+While I agree that someone who has a very disordered relationship with food shouldn’t focus on the “food is medicine” idea, denying the power of food is a waste.

 Some people can genuinely be scared of food – which is not a healthy thing and can get really scary really fast.
 Some can become afraid of eating the wrong things so much that they can trigger a predisposed eating disorder or disordered eating pattern, like orthorexia.